Ioncrade/Minor-Project/README.md

 3. **Heatmap Generation**: The aggregated attention matrix is reshaped and upsampled to the original image dimensions, producing a heatmap overlay.
 We apply a colormap (e.g., Viridis) to distinguish high-attention (warm colors) from low-attention (cool colors).
 4. **Visualization**: Overlay heatmaps on sample images to interpret model focus:

-   * **Real Faces**: Attention centers on facial features like eyes, nose, and mouth, indicating reliance on fine-grained details for authenticity checks.
+   * **Real**: Attention centers on cells features and its structures, indicating reliance on fine-grained details for authenticity checks.
-   * **Fake Faces**: Attention often highlights boundary artifacts and blending regions, revealing the model’s sensitivity to synthesis imperfections.
+   * **Fake**: Attention often highlights boundary artifacts and blending regions, revealing the model’s sensitivity to synthesis imperfections.

 ### How to Generate Attention Rollouts